benbarnett/benbarnett.net/_posts/2021-12-14-decade-review.markdown

 - I’m still self employed.
 That’s been going on over 16 years now
 - I’ve stopped playing the drums but still hope to bring that back one day
 - Got really info fitness and did some triathlons.
 I’m not so into it right now, but will be again
 - Bought an electric car - you’d like it even though it doesn’t make the same noises.
-They’re better than the Gee-Wizz which you’d probably be imagining
+They’re better than the G-Wiz which you’d probably be imagining
 - Your mates still get in touch regularly to see if there’s any news
 - Occasionally I’ve struggled with this whole thing, but I’ve been fine overall.
 Its gone from anger to sadness to anger to something resembling acceptance